openstack/cloudkitty/doc/source/index.rst

    contain the root `toctree` directive.

 =================================================
-Welcome to CloudKitty's developper documentation!
+Welcome to CloudKitty's developer documentation!
 =================================================

 Introduction
 ============

-CloudKitty is a PricingAsAService project aimed at translating Ceilometer metrics to prices.
+CloudKitty is a Rating As A Service project aimed at translating Ceilometer metrics to prices.